 If you are switching from a different 21-day pill, start Dianette the day after you finish the previous contraceptive (you will not have a seven-day break until you finish the first strip of Dianette).
 If you are switching from a 28-day pill, start taking Dianette on the 29th day (you will not have a seven-day break until you finish your first strip of Dianette).

 The dose for Dianette is always the same: one Dianette tablet a day for 21 days followed by a seven-day break.
 If you forget to take your Dianette pill, take it as soon as you remember and then carry on with the remaining pills as normal.
 If you are more than 12 hours late taking your Dianette pill or you have missed more than one day, take the pill you missed most recently as soon as you remember, even if this means you take two pills at once (do not take any others that you missed – simply leave them in the pack).
 Then continue taking your pills as normal.

 If it is less than seven days before you are due a break, do not take a break and start the new packet straight away, and always use extra contraception for seven days if you miss a pill.
 If you miss one or more Dianette pills from days 1-7 of the cycle, you could become pregnant if you do not use an additional method of contraception when having sex.

 What are the side effects of Dianette?

-As with all medicines, Dianette comes with a warning of some side effects, although not everyone who takes Dianette with experience them.
+As with all medicines, Dianette tablets come with a warning of some side effects, although not everyone who takes Dianette will experience them.